maicardi/SGR/README.md

 5) Create a new directory called "dependencies" (`C:\SGR\dependencies` or `/var/SGR/dependencies`)
 6) Download the Chrome webdriver from http://chromedriver.chromium.org/ and place it into the dependencies directory (`C:\SGR\dependencies\chromedriver.exe` or `/var/SGR/dependencies/chromedriver`)
 7) Download aria2 from https://aria2.github.io/ and extract the files (not the directories) in the archive into a new folder `dependencies/aria2` (`C:\SGR\dependencies\aria2\aria2c.exe` or `/var/SGR/dependencies/aria2/aria`; compilation may be necessary for non-Windows users)
+8) Optional: open `sg_module/sg.py` in an editor and set your username and password on lines 4 and 5 (like `username = dudebro`).
+This will make it so you can't pass in the username and password when invoking the script, which can be insecure

 ## Usage
 `cd` into your install directory and call `python main.py -h` for help